instrumentisto/rust-incubator/0_basics/README.md

 - What are static and dynamic dispatches?
 Which should I use, and when?
 - What is a crate and what is a module in Rust?
 How do they differ?
 How are the used?
 What is workspace?
 - What is immutability?
 What is the benefit of using it?
 - What is cloning?
 What is copying?
 How do they compare?
+What is for trait drop?
+What is special about the trait?
 - What are move semantics?
 What are borrowing rules?
 What is the benefit of using them?
 - What is RAII?
 How is it implemented in [Rust]?
 What is the benefit of using it?
 - What is an iterator?
 What is a collection?
 How do they differ?
 How are they used?